webpack/webpack.js.org/src/content/api/compilation-object.md

 `function (callback)`

-Finishes compilation and invokes given callback.
+Finishes compilation and invokes the given callback.

 Parameters: